MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/network-pool.md

 ### Release inactive addresses from the static address pool

 You can release inactive addresses.
-When you do, VMM returns the address to the static IP or MAC address pool and considers it available for reassignment.
+When you do, VMM returns the address to the static IP, or MAC address pool and considers it available for reassignment.
 An address is considered inactive if:

 - A host that was assigned a static IP address through the bare-metal deployment process is removed from VMM management.
 When you remove the host, any IP and MAC addresses that were statically assigned to virtual machines on the host are also marked as inactive.
 - A virtual machine goes into a missing state because it was removed outside VMM.